teiband/python-plot-utilities/docs/plot_timeseries.md

 **plot_utils.plot_multiple_timeseries**(*multiple_time_series, show_legend=True, fig=None, ax=None, figsize=(10,3), dpi=100, ncol_legend=3, \*\*kwargs*):

 Plot multiple_time_series, where its index indicates dates (e.g., year, month, date).

+Note that setting keyword arguments such as color or ls ("linestyle") will force all time series to have the same color or ls.
+So it is recommended to let this function generate distinguishable line specifications (color/linestyle/linewidth combinations) by itself.
+(Although the more time series, the less the distinguishability.
+240 time series or less is recommended.)

 #### [Parameters]
     multiple_time_series : <pandas.DataFrame>